rekola/nanoclj/README.md

 ## A Tiny Clojure Interpreter

 This is a small Clojure language implementation written in C language.
 It is based on TinyScheme which was based on MiniScheme.
+The project is in the early stages yet, and much functionality is still missing.
+The project has two main goals:

+1. Provide data visualization capabilities for the REPL in a terminal or GUI.
+2. Provide an embedded Clojure interpreter for C++ applications as an alternative for Lua and other scripting languages.

 ## Features